Auto Union 1000: Motorsport success

-Auto Union - Auto Union in Argentina
+Auto Union in Argentina

-In Argentina, the 1000 was manufactured under license by Industrias Automotriz de Santa Fe (IASF) between 1960 and 1970, in the city of Sauce Viejo, Santa Fe.
+In Argentina, the 1000 was manufactured under license by Industrias Automotriz de Santa Fe (IASF) between 1960 and 1969, in the city of Sauce Viejo, Santa Fe.
 The lineup consisted of the two- and four-door sedans, the three-door Universal estate (station wagon), and the Carrozzeria Fissore-designed Coupé and Spyder "1000 SE" on the basis of German 1000 Sp.
 These were more elegant and departed from the visual appearance of the Ford Thunderbird, the "Fissore Coupé" stood out with one-piece front bumpers and longer wrap-around bumpers in back, an alternate roof line, side louvers in the front fenders between the front wheel cut outs, and doors adorned with chrome strips and an elegantly appointed interior.
 Only limited numbers of the coupé were built and are highly sought out by collectors.
 Licensed productions of the coupés and Spyder were also carried out in Spain.

 The Coupé Fissore had many famous owners (Julio Sosa., César Luis Menotti, and others).
 Other important models were the Auto Union 1000S (21,797 Sedán made until 1969), the Auto Union Combi/Pick-up, and the Auto Union 1000 Universal S (6,396 made until 1969, too).
 The last version of the Auto Union Combi/Pick-up launched in 1969 but only remained on sale for a few months.
 Afterwards, IME used the cabs for this model.

 Auto Union 1000S cars have, more recently, featured prominently in Argentine films, such as The Games Maker and The German Doctor (Wakolda).